BGP100/Python-Machine-Learning/README.md

 <h1>Python Machine Learning</h1>
 If you were wordering, I just archived everything about Python Machine Learning from iDtech.
-Is this legal? idk.
+Is this legal? idk and who cares.
 <br>
 Anyway, I just had access to v3 and v4, but everything else is kinda the same thing.
 <br>